lewismacnow/ServiceNow-Azure-B2C-IEF/README.md

 ### Step 4.3: Use the Automated XML Generator

+You can view an example companion web application here: [lewismac.om/b2ctool](https://lewismac.com/b2ctool/) Simply download the repo and run the application locally in your browser.

 The companion web application will:
 1. Load the base XML templates
 2. Replace all placeholders with your values